ucldc/nuxeo_spreadsheet/README.md

 ## 3. Create metadata in tab-delimited spreadsheet
 Use the <a href="https://docs.google.com/spreadsheets/d/1JFiLA2eE6O2KDtSl3nHGpNU7zGP8Sk4p60GqOZtnUoM/edit#gid=0">Nuxeo Tab-Delimited Spreadsheet Template</a> to format your metadata records.
 The first tab comprises the template; the second tab provides an example for reference purposes.
 Note with the following considerations:

 * The column headings in the tab-delimited spreadsheet need to *exactly* match the headings expected by the Python scripts constituting `nuxeo_spreadsheet`.
-You can double-check the headings by reviewing the source `meta_from_csv.py` file in GitHub.
+You can double-check the headings by reviewing the columns.txt file in GitHub.

 * In cases where metadata elements are repeatable in Nuxeo, you can append a numeric indicator after the column heading.
 In the <a href="https://docs.google.com/spreadsheets/d/1JFiLA2eE6O2KDtSl3nHGpNU7zGP8Sk4p60GqOZtnUoM/edit#gid=0">Nuxeo Tab-Delimited Spreadsheet Template</a>, you can see examples of this for Creator and Contributor.